ruyd/fullstack-monorepo/README.md

 ### Requirements
 - [Docker](https://www.docker.com/)
-### About Sample App
+### About Drawspace App

-> Challenge: Create a drawing web application that allows users to draw/sketch on an empty piece of “paper” and upload it to a public list of drawings.
+Create a drawing web application that allows users to draw/sketch on an empty piece of “paper” and upload it to a public list of drawings
-> Each uploaded drawing will be saved in a persistence layer of your choosing on the backend.
-> NOTE: The drawings should not be persisted as bitmaps.

 ### [Click for Demo](https://ruyd.github.io/fullstack-monorepo)